samalesly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-An acrostic is a poem
+cript that lists all the files with a